Mathison/Yelp-Restaurant-Photo-Classification/README.md

 * `ViewPhotoLabels.ipynb` Use our pretrained model to label individual images and show images ploted in section 5.2.1 of our report.
 You can specify the business unit you want to look into and the number images you want to show by changing the two parameters 'BUSID' and 'NUM' respectively.
-* Our training data are stored in the /datasets/ee285s-public/yelpRestaurants/ directory of the server which should be clone to the code    * directory's folder /yelpRestaurants/
+* Our training data are stored in the /datasets/ee285s-public/yelpRestaurants/ directory of the server which would be clone to the code path's folder /yelpRestaurants/
 * Our pretrained model is uploaded to the dropbox, link:https://www.dropbox.com/s/cl1enggjwc2p185/saved_model_1.pt?dl=0.
-It should be       put in the code directory
+It would be     directely put in the code path

 ## Authors
 Jiawei Li, Yitian Tong, Zhiling Liu, Shiyi Wang